The Homosexual Was Invented in 1869

 The Cure for the Disease They Invented

-Here’s the dark irony of medicalization: if homosexuality is a condition, conditions can be treated.
+The dark irony of medicalisation: if homosexuality is a condition, conditions can be treated.

-The doctors who pathologized same-sex desire weren’t trying to create a new form of torture.
+The doctors who pathologised same-sex desire weren’t trying to create a new form of torture.
 They were trying to save men from the gallows.
-But once you’ve established that the homosexual is a clinical entity—a developmental aberration, a psychological malformation—the next question becomes obvious.
+But once you’ve established that the homosexual is a clinical entity, a developmental aberration, a psychological malformation: the next question becomes obvious.

 Can we fix it?